Meal Planning in Aged Care

 (NHMRC 2013)

 Increased intake of the following nutrients is recommended for older people.
-Keep these requirements in mind in all meal planning:
+Keep these requirements in mind for all meal planning:

 • Vitamin B12